RyanGutenkunst/dadi/doc/user-guide/simulation-and-fitting.md

 ### Fitting

 To find the maximum-likelihood model parameters for a given data set, dadi employs non-linear optimization.
-Several optimization methods are provided, as detailed in the Which optimizer should I use section.
+Several optimization methods are provided, as detailed in the "Which optimizer should I use" section.

 #### Parameter bounds